gamedevware/charon/docs/advanced/validation.rst

 ``checkTranslations``
    Every :doc:`LocalizedText <../gamedata/datatypes/all/localized_text>` field must have a translation for each language declared in Project Settings.
 Detects untranslated strings before shipping.
-Not part of ``AllIntegrityChecks`` - request it explicitly.
+Not included in any default profile except the background pass - request it explicitly.

 Repair flags
 ^^^^^^^^^^^^